skpref/skpref/source/README_symbolic.rst

 non-trivial in difficulty and different models and packages might deal with different ways of combining this data.
 The task-based set up allows flexibility on handling the data differently for different models.

-To allow for this in skpref all model object have a train_task and a predict_task function (and a predict_proba_task function, where appropriate) to take the burden off from the user of having to create these joint tables.
+To allow for this in skpref all model objects have a train_task and a predict_task function (and a predict_proba_task function, where appropriate) to take the burden off from the user of having to create these joint tables.

 A task for this data would be set up in the following way: